-Name of staff member who identified Date:
+Name of staff member who identified a Date:

-a concern:
+concern:

-Name of person completing this
+Name of person completing this record if

-record if different:
+different:

 Name of Child and Parent Carer Child/Adult Address:

-(If Known) (If possible use our database ID number and
+(If Known) (If possible use our database ID number and do not give address here)

-do not give address here)
+not give address here)

 Is this Child/Adult on our database?
-YES/NO

-Is this Child/Adult on our database?
-TES/NO
+Not previously known to us.

-How has the concern come to your Do you think this issue is:
+How has the concern come to your attention?
+Do you think this issue is:

-attention? (please tick) (please tick)
+(please tick) (please tick)

-Child Protection

-Direct contact/observation Child Protection

-Disclosure Safeguarding
+Disclosure Safeguarding - nature of concern-

-Third Party Bullying
+Observation

+• Third party Child protection

 Equalities

-What is the concern chaut this shild or us
+Bullying

+Coercive control

+Financial abuse

+Domestic violence

-What is the concern about this child or yo
+What is the concern about this child or young per

-oung person: nred, what you saw/heard or what was reported)
+(please include when and where incident occurre d, what you saw/heard or what was reported)